-A foreign national must obtain a limited stay visa (Visa Tinggal Terbatas) (VITAS) to be able to work in Indonesia.
-This visa has a minimum validity period of six months and a maximum validity period of one year.
+A foreign national must obtain a limited stay visa (‘Visa Tinggal Terbatas’ VITAS) in order to be eligible to work in Indonesia.
+This visa has a minimum validity period of one month and a maximum validity period of one year.
 12 months VITAS can be renewed up to 5 (five) times.

-The procedure for obtaining approval is the same as for obtaining approval of permits (see next page) and obtaining a VITAS takes about one month.
+The procedure for obtaining visa approval is the same as for obtaining approval of permits.
+Getting a VITAS usually takes about one month.

 Procedure for obtaining approval of a VITAS:

-The employer must first apply to the Ministry of Manpower and Transmigration through its online system (www.tka-online.depnakertrans.go.id) for the Ministry’s approval of its Expatriate Manpower Utilization Plan (RPTKA), which is the master document for processing individual work permits for foreign employees.
-The RPTKA contains information on the number, functions and employment periods of the foreign employees.
+The employer must first apply for the visa through the Ministry of Manpower and Transmigration online system (https://kemnaker.go.id/).
+This will be done for the Ministry’s approval of its Expatriate Manpower Utilization Plan (RPTKA), which is the master document for processing individual work permits for foreign employees.
+The RPTKA contains information on the number, functions and employment periods of the foreign employee.

 Processing an RPTKA approval takes about 7 working days upon receiving the complete set of documents.

-After obtaining the RPTKA, an employer must further obtain a permit to employ expatriate (IMTA) from the Minister of Manpower and Transmigration for its foreign employees.
-The application for IMTA must be submitted through the Ministry of Manpower and Transmigration online system (www.tka-online.depnakertrans.go.id).
+After receiving the RPTKA, an employer must obtain a separate permit to employ an expatriate (IMTA) from the Minister of Manpower and Transmigration.
+The application for IMTA must be submitted through the Ministry of Manpower and Transmigration online system (https://kemnaker.go.id/).
 The IMTA is valid for one year.

 In certain regions, foreign nationals who work in Indonesia must obtain a few other permits.